ekatsadze/FLASH/Installation locally on MacOS/LocallyOnMacOS.md

 ```
 note: using sudo will ask you for your admin password.

-After following these steps hdf5 and hypre have to be in /usr/local/flash-deps directory!
+After following these steps hdf5 and hypre have to be in ```bash /usr/local/flash-deps``` directory!

 cd out of hdf5 directory